crossfireup/study/system/c/readme.md

        on world-writable directories like /tmp.
        * For regular files on some older systems, the bit saves  the  program’s text image on the swap device so it will load more quickly when run; this is called the sticky bit.

+# buffer overflow
+    * Make sure that the memory auditing is done properly in the program using utilities like valgrind memcheck
+    * Use fgets() instead of gets().
+    * Use strncmp() instead of strcmp(), strncpy() instead of strcpy() and so on.

+# socket

+  * ruptime
+    1. add service config
+      vi /etc/services
+      ruptime    180/tcp   # ruptime

+      vi /etc/hosts
+      <ip> hostname

+    2. start server to listen
+       ruptimed
+    3. start client
+       ruptime hostname